Innovators Seek Innovators

 • A positive culture awarded an Outstanding Workplace designation in 2023 and 2024 by People Insight based on our high levels of employee engagement

-• The pay range for this position varies by geographic market.
-In Minneapolis, the estimated starting pay is $26.53-$33.34 per hour (based on a 37.5-hour workweek).
-Final compensation will be based on a variety of factors, including education, experience, skills, professional background, overall qualifications, and location.
+• The salary range for this position varies by geographic market.
+Final compensation will be based on a variety of factors including education, experience, skills, professional background, overall qualifications, and location.
+In Minneapolis, the estimated pay range is $27.83 – $44.37 per hour (based on a 37.5-hour workweek), which is equivalent to $54,265 – $86,533 annually.

 Our Commitment to Diversity